Guidance for other settings and events

 Close contacts who are immune to measles may be required to stay away from the education setting only until their immune status is confirmed by the public health service team.
 They can then continue with their usual activities — including attending the education setting.

-The best way to make sure learners are protected against measles and can continue with their usual activities is to be immunised.
+The best way to ensure learners are protected against measles and can continue with their usual activities is for them to be immunised.
 Guidance on how to support learners to check if they are protected from measles and how to get immunised is described in the following sections.

 Encourage staff and learners to check if they are protected against measles